senimanjs/seniman/docs/changing-pages.md

 }
 ```

-The `Anchor` component will automatically detect if the link is an external link, and will execute a full page load instead of a `history.pushState` under the hood.
+The `Anchor` component will automatically detect if the link is an external link, and will execute a full page load instead of `history.pushState`.

 ### Programmatic page changes